rivermont/beamerports/README.md

     \usepackage[no-math]{fontspec}
     \usetheme[beteckna]{Median}

 in which case the theme will load the Beteckna fonts.
-These are GPL fonts that were obtained from their now defunct website through WaybackMachine.
+These are GPL fonts that are available from their now defunct website [through WaybackMachine](http://web.archive.org/web/20130517030302/http://gnu.ethz.ch/linuks.mine.nu/beteckna/).
 They were the most similar to the Twentieth Century fonts in the original PowerPoint theme.
-Be aware though that there is no bold italic.
+Be aware though that there is no bold italic and several European accents are missing.

 Klope
 ------